COVID-19: Nanomachines to be deployed to fight next viral pandemic | DW | 28.04.2020

 Other researchers are working on similar devices that will be able to penetrate the densely packed capillaries in the brain to deliver medications for brain tumors, the precision of the treatment enabling the delivery of drug concentrations up to 100 times more powerful than conventional existing treatments.

-The outbreak of coronavirus has refocused attention on using smart nanomachines to combat future pandemics using mRNA, according to Satoshi Uchida, a bio-engineering professor at the University of Tokyo.
+The coronavirus outbreak has refocused attention on using smart nanomachines to combat future pandemics using mRNA, according to Satoshi Uchida, a bioengineering professor at the University of Tokyo.

 Read more: Yuval Noah Harari on COVID-19: 'The biggest danger is not the virus itself'